sanguine-squid/sanguine-squid/README.md

 💉 I curse... a lot.
 I also use emotes (like :3c :0 :D :) ) and LMAO a lot.
 If this bothers you idk don't talk to me.

+💉 When I'm in a dedf1sh skin please don't come up and kiss me.
+Boops and such are fine but no kisses please.

 💉 I talk openly about sexual content and kink a lot!
 I usually ask first but still if you ever feel uncomfortable with that kind of talk, please let me know!

 💉 I may be a bit shy at first, I promise its nothing bad im just awkward LMAO